synshop/rtfm/docs/members/Equipment/Print and Office/Garment Printer.md

 The required and optional software are installed on the print room laptop.
 The DTG Software requires a physical encryption key.
 Therefore it is only available on the print room lap top.

-DO NOT INSTALL ANY OF THE REQUIRED SOFTWARE OR DRIVERS ON YOUR OWN DEVICE.
+!!! danger "DO NOT INSTALL ANY REQUIRED SOFTWARE OR DRIVERS ON YOUR OWN DEVICE" If the driveer is updated it will brick the machine.
   The final print must be done on the print computer.

 ### Required